- Chicken breasts 3 , boneless and skinless

 - Water 2/3 cup

-This dish is a staple of the Chinese takeaway, but is incredibly simple to recreate at home for a tasty dinner dish.
+Chinese Lemon Chicken is a staple of the Chinese takeaway, but is incredibly simple to recreate at home for a tasty dinner dish.
 Lemon chicken is basically a butterflied chicken breast coated in a light batter and drizzled with a tangy lemon sauce.
 Pair with rice or noodles for a satisfying and quick meal.

 Butterfly the chicken breasts into two thinner pieces each that are still joined together, like in the photo below.